Coast Guard, DHS.

 2. Add § 100.1701 to read as follows: End Amendment Part

 Special Local Regulation; Wrangell 4th of July Celebration Boat Races, Wrangell, AK.

 (b) Regulations.
-In accordance with the general regulations in 33 CFR part 100, the regulated area shall be closed immediately prior to, during and immediately after the event to all persons and vessels not participating in the event and authorized by the event sponsor.
+In accordance with the general regulations in this part, the regulated area shall be closed immediately prior to, during and immediately after the event to all persons and vessels not participating in the event and authorized by the event sponsor.

 End Supplemental Information

-Commander, RADM, U.S. Coast Guard, Seventeenth Coast Guard District.
+Commander, RADM, Seventeenth Coast Guard District, U.S. Coast Guard.

 BILLING CODE 9110-04-P